 Let us examine the history of Fed-controlled interest rates.
-Below is the federal funds rate from 1955 to present.
-The dashed pink line shows how the present rate of 2.25% compares with previous cycles:
+Below is the federal funds rate from 1955 to the present.
+The dashed pink line shows how the present rate of 2.25% compares with previous cycles.

 What should be obvious is that, over the vast majority of the past 60 years, the federal funds rate has spent far more time above the present 2.25% level than below it.
 The idea that rates are thus “approaching the neutral rate” as stated by Powell is suspect.
 While rates vary in large swings over the decades, a mean of 5% – 6% is much more accurate.

 Secondly, let us observe that, if Powell were to indeed stop hiking rates at this juncture, the 2018 target would be the lowest peak at which the Fed has ever stopped a rising cycle.
-The previous peak in 2007 achieved 5.25%, with 6.50% achieved in 1990’s, and 10.00% in the late 1980’s.
+The previous peak in 2007 achieved 5.25%, with 6.50% achieved in the 1990s, and 10.00% in the late 1980s.

 Something is not right here with the US economy.
 Why does the Fed need to consider stopping in its rate hike cycle at the lowest level in history?

 Debt to GDP the Culprit

 Perhaps it is the total US debt, which, as a percentage of gross domestic product (GDP) has reached its highest level since the late 1940s.

 Going back to the first chart, notice that the early 1950s was also the time that the Fed held interest rates at or below the current 2.25%.

 So, one could say that there is a precedent for the level of debt that the US now carries.

 However, it is important that we consider the monumental difference between that era and today: in the late 1940s, the US was just a few years removed from World War II, for which it carried a significant portion of the overall economic burden.